-We arrange Property Conversion Finance for all types of developments including barn conversions, hotels/offices/retail to dwellings & any commercial to residential or mixed use development.
+We arrange Property Conversion Finance for all developments, including barn conversions, hotels/offices/retail to dwellings & any commercial to residential or mixed-use development.

 Our lenders are ready to lend and help you maximise these development opportunities.
-We'll also able to consider Joint Venture (JV) development proposals and in some circumstances can offer 100% development funding.
+We can also offer Joint Venture (JV) development finance and, in some circumstances, offer 100% development finance.

 - Market-leading property property finance from £26,000 to £250m

 - LTVs up to 65% (up to 100% finance if additional collateral is available)

 - No monthly payments with interest rolled-up options

 We provide a fast, reliable service to help you get the finance you need at the best available rates.

 We consider all types of credit history, including non-status, bad or adverse and don't perform automated credit checks, so there's no footprint from enquiring.